Difference between Freedom of Information and Data Protection

-Freedom of Information (FOI) covers all information held by public authorities, but not requests for personal information about the person making the request.
-FOI is about providing access to information.
+FOI covers information held by public authorities, but not requests for personal information about the person making the request.
+FOI is about providing access to public information.

 Data protection legislation protects personal data.
 It gives you the legal right to access information held about you (by making a Subject Access Request) and, in some cases, to prevent your personal information being seen, used or processed by other people.